Best Time to See the Northern Lights

 Seasons change a little differently in Alaska compared to the lower 48 states.
 Being so far north creates different weather patterns and solar activity that need to be considered.

-January – March: The beginning of the new year is a popular time to see the northern lights.
+January – March: The beginning of the new year is a popular time to see and take pictures of the northern lights.
 These long, cold nights create excellent viewing conditions for the aurora, making them likelier to appear.
 The spring equinox in March is known for brilliant celestial displays as well.

 April – August: Between April and August, the aurora becomes less visible because of longer daylight hours.
 Especially because of the midnight sun, it can feel like an endless summer.
 With this phenomenon lasting from mid May to early August, this is not the best time to visit Alaska for the northern lights.

 September – December: September and October are ideal months for visitors to see the northern lights.
 This is a great time to visit Alaska before the real ice and cold of winter settle in, though cloud cover may appear.
 As an added bonus, the lights may reflect off lake water, creating an illusion of a double aurora.
 November and December see the first snowfalls of the year, as the seasons change from fall to winter.
 As the nights become longer and darker, the aurora becomes more brilliant.